pombreda/getpaid/getpaid.paymentech/trunk/README.txt

-This package contains paymentech payment processort functionality for the getpaid framework.
+This package contains paymentech payment processor functionality for the getpaid framework.